sfera-labs/exo-sense-pi-kernel-module/README.md

 Add to `/boot/config.txt` the following line:

     dtoverlay=exosensepi

+If you want to use DT1 as 1-Wire bus, add this line too:

+    dtoverlay=w1-gpio

 Optionally, to be able to use the `/sys/class/exosensepi/` files not as super user, create a new group "exosensepi" and set it as the module owner group by adding an udev rule: